 - Leaf miner – The leaf miner attacks new growth on the lime tree.
 As far as lime tree pests go, they cause a lot of damage to new developing leaves.
 They leave trails on the leaves that cause a distortion to the leaf shape as well as stunted growth of the leaf.
 Insects on lime tree fruit and leaves can cause mining in the fruits and trails on them too.

-- Scale - Citrus scale insects will cause lime tree leaves to fall off.
-These insects can be removed from the leaves with a sharp knife, your fingernail or a Q-tip soaked in alcohol.
+- Scale – Citrus scale insects will cause lime tree leaves to fall off.
+These insects can be removed from the leaves with a sharp knife, your fingernail, or a cotton swab soaked in alcohol.
 If you find that there are too many of these insects, you can spray the tree with alcohol, or if you want to go a more natural route, use neem oil.

 - Citrus mites – Citrus mites are not damaging in small numbers, but large infestations can cause damage to young lime trees, with leaf stippling and deformed fruit.
 The leaves of lime trees infested with citrus mites have an etched, silvery appearance or become spotted with yellow necrotic regions.
 Use a miticide spray or neem oil on all parts of the tree to control these lime tree pests.